scholarsportal/permafrost-report-downloader/README.md

 ### Number of pages

 To calculate, divide the total number of items in the report by `10`.
-If there is a remainder, plus 1 (e.g., `1143/10 = 114.3`, then total pages = `115`).
+If there is a remainder, round up (e.g., `1143/10 = 114.3`, then total pages = `115`).

 **Note:** (1) there is currently an upper limit of `10,000,000` for the page count, (2) if no page count is given, the